Can You Give a Baby Up for Adoption Without the Father’s Consent?

 Before you talk with him, write your thoughts down on paper or in a note on your phone.
 Then, practice what you plan to say in front of a friend or your adoption coordinator and ask for their feedback.

-Once you sit down and talk with your baby’s father, calmly tell him why you’re thinking about adoption.
-Your baby’s father may feel relieved that you have a plan for the future.
-When you talking to him about your decision, be sure to include:
+Then once you’ve had this conversation, your baby’s father may feel relieved that you have a plan.
+When you’re talking to him about your decision, be sure to include:

 • Why you chose adoption